- Civil unrest - Monday 20 March 202318th March 2023

 If anyone is interested in patrolling for the Tokai NW (Neighbourhood Watch), Please contact Graham at (email) patrols@tncw.org.za.
 You will need to get SAPS clearance for NW duties (free for patrollers) and some training to explain what we do and the resources we have on hand.
 It’s a good way to know what is going on in the area, to network with other residents and to reduce crime in Tokai.

 Patrolling is ‘Eyes and ears’ only.
-We do not expect anyone to put themselves in harms way and we have backup in the form of the Contantia Valley Information Centre (CVIC or the ‘Control room’).
+We do not expect anyone to put themselves in harms way and we have backup in the form of the Constantia Valley Information Centre (CVIC or the ‘Control room’).

 Contact Graham at patrols@tncw.org.za if you are interested.